tufts-carpentries/python-novice-gapminder/_episodes/06-lists.md

 > ## Fill in the Blanks
 >
+> Copy the following into a blank notebook cell and fill in the blanks
-> Fill in the blanks so that the program below produces the output shown.
+> so that the program produces the output shown lower down.
 >
 > ~~~
 > values = ____